- It runs on all platforms supported by SDL2.

 Licence and Credits

-This project is licenced under the "THE BEER-WARE LICENCE".
-See the file LICENCE.md for details.
+This project and all further listed libraries are licensed under the "The MIT License".
+See the file LICENSE.md for details.